 Mosquito Control Districts

-Formation of Mosquito Control Districts
+- List of Mosquito Control Districts (Excel spreadsheet)

 The formation of a mosquito control district may be initiated either by resolution of the county legislative authority or by petition of the voters.
 A hearing is held to determine "whether the public necessity or welfare of the proposed territory and of its inhabitants requires the formation of the district," and an election is held to vote on the district's creation and on a tax levy for its first year of operation.
 Provisions for creating a district are found in RCW 17.28.020-.100.